tryashtar/naive-music-updater/README.md

 # Naive Music Updater
 I use this program to keep the music files on my computer consistently tagged and organized.

-The idea is that all metadata can be derived from the song's name and location, with all of the rules defined through moderately powerful configuration files.
+The idea is that you put your song files wherever you want, and then write configuration files that determine how the song's name and location can be converted into embedded metadata.

 ## Concepts
 ### Names